EddieJIV/Lab-Architecture-Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 In the upcoming lab, we will dive deeper into deploying Active Directory services and continue to build on our skills and knowledge!
 Hope to see you there.

 **Reminder:** When you are finished with this lab, be sure to pause your virtual machines in Azure to avoid unnecessary costs.
 We will continue to use DC-1 and Client-1 in the next lab, so do not delete them.
 Just stop them until you’re ready to continue on to the next lab!
+You only pay for compute while VMs are running.
+Storage (the OS disks) remains, but the cost is minimal compared to leaving VMs powered on.
+You can safely resume your VMs when you’re ready to continue.